Nuclear club eyes Indian inclusion, but risks Pakistan's ire

 But India’s lobbying has met with scepticism from European countries like Austria and Switzerland, who have questioned its refusal to sign the NPT and give up nuclear weapons.

-Indian negotiators now detect a change of tone, and are focusing on winning over European sceptics.
+Indian negotiators now detect a change of tone, and are focusing on winning over European skeptics.
 That, in turn, could bring round China, they calculate.

 “We are optimistic; there is a desire within the NSG to bring this process to a conclusion sooner rather than later,” one Indian diplomat told Reuters.
 “People are comfortable with India.”